 There weren’t mass migrations, but significant intermingling.
 I imagine with all the battles going on, the general population was able to continue their own DNA propagation within their groups and settlements.

-The 17th century forward the Dutch were traders and colonized around the world.
+From the 17th century forward, the Dutch were traders and colonized around the world.
 Amsterdam was a top world trade city and people came to stay.
 In 1650, according to Cairn.info, 8% of the Netherlands was of foreign descent.
 In the early 1800’s, 85 percent of immigrants were from Germany, Belgium or France, all with similar ancient roots.
 Currently 11.% of Netherlands population is foreign-born.

 Transportation improves.
 Immigration and culture crossover grows.
 These blending trends will eventually change the Dutch DNA and that of every culture.